Skip to main content

 How you'll learn

-This course has been designed to develop Biomedical Scientists who will play a vital role in modern healthcare, but the course also follows a research-active curriculum, promoting development of a wide range of subject-specific and transferable skills valuable to employers.
+We design the course content to develop biomedical scientists who'll play a vital role in modern healthcare.
+The course also follows a research-active curriculum, so you'll develop a wide range transferable skills that are valuable to employers.

 Healthcare Sciences

-If you choose to apply for Healthcare Sciences (Life Sciences) and are successful at interview, you will study the same course content as Biomedical Science with increasing focus on your specialist area in year 3, but will follow a series of integrated clinical placements each year in an approved clinical training laboratory.
+If you choose to apply for Healthcare Sciences (Life Sciences) and are successful at interview, you'll study the same course content as Biomedical Science.
+You'll increase focus on your specialist area in Year 3, but will follow a series of integrated clinical placements each year in an approved clinical training laboratory.

 For queries about part-time entry, please email the course leader, Dr Noel Carter, at noel.carter@sunderland.ac.uk.